-Dodgy telephone networks do.
+Dodgy telecom operators and telephone networks do.
 Many times, they outsource revenue generation to 3rd party marketers who initiate these schemes.
 Often, they are aware of it.
-When you call those numbers back, you get billed at premium tariffs, and they smile to the bank.
+When you call those numbers back, you get billed at premium tariffs, and these telecom operators smile to the bank.

 How To Block Unwanted International Calls From One Ring Scam Callers